Universite-Gustave-Eiffel/NoiseModelling/paper/paper.md

 - Dynamic noise map from noise sensors with data assimilation methods [@lesieur_data_2021].
 - Noise quantification of specific sources such as sirens [@siliezar_case_2023] or drones [@legriffon_drone_2024]

-Other software that fully implement the CNOSSOS-EU method exist, but to our knowledge they are all commercial and closed-source software.
 Other open-source tools can produce noise maps :

   - Code_TYMPAN [@edf_code_tympan] is desktop application that focuses on industrial noise and is based on the ISO 9613-2 method.
-It does not handle CNOSSOS-EU specifics such as road traffic and rail traffic emissions.
-  - OpeNoise Map [@arpa_piemonte_openoise_2024] is a QGis plugin that only implements a simplified version of the CNOSSOS-EU method, it lacks some parts such as reflexions or ground elevation.
+  - OpeNoise Map [@**arpa_piemonte_openoise_2024**] is a QGis plugin that only implements a simplified version of the CNOSSOS-EU method.
+  - The Sound Mapping Tools [@keyel_sound_2017], are open-source Python-based GIS tools designed to model anthropogenic noise propagation in natural ecosystems using SPreAD-GIS [@reed_gis_2012], NMSIMGIS and ISO 9613-2 within an ArcGIS environment.

+NoiseModelling therefore occupies a distinctive position by providing CNOSSOS-EU road and railway modelling, sound propagation, three-dimensional spatial processing and an extensible open-source GIS framework in a single modelling environment.

 # Architecture